Dissipative response of driven bead-spring-dashpot chains: Model Description and Governing equations

 Recognizing that the first two terms on the RHS of the above equation represent the free-energy difference for the transition between the initial and final states (cf. eq.~(\ref{eq:free_energy})), we may write

 where

 and

-We have therefore identified, in eq.~(\ref{eq:w_components}), the reversible and irreversible (dissipative) components of the total average work done during the transition.
-We proceed to calculate the variance associated with the work process, defined as
+We have therefore identified, in eq.~(\ref{eq:w_components}), the reversible (free-energy) and irreversible (dissipative) components of the total average work done during the transition. {By definition, the free-energy difference between the terminal states is the work done in quasi-statically driving the system between the two states~\cite{Callen1985}.} We proceed to calculate the variance associated with the work process, defined as